Our know-it-all narrator is at it again, in this hilarious companion to the New York Times bestselling ‘How To Be A Baby’.

 Here is the perfect book of advice for kids who play pretend and throw mock weddings, and also for actual “grown-up” brides and their flower girls.

 Sure to be a hit with fans of the first title as well as the Fancy Nancy crowd.” – School Library Journal

-“Aaspiring brides and starry-eyed flower girls alike will be enchanted” Kirkus
+“Aspiring brides and starry-eyed flower girls alike will be enchanted.”
+Kirkus

 “stylish and witty” Publisher’s Weekly